 Drug Prevention for Family Workers

 Many people working with families have to tackle drug use within the family alongside a host of other issues.
-This two-day, accredited programme helps enable these workers to develop the skills and knowledge they need to manage the drug issues within the context of work with families.
+This two-day, accredited programme enables professionals to develop the skills and knowledge they need to manage drug issues within the context of their work with families.
+Participants learn to recognise common drugs, understand something of their effects, and begin to know what signs they might see in a family affected by harmful drug use.
+The course looks at relevant legislation and the impact this may have on work with families.
 Alongside suitable tools to use, discussions of the issues, case studies and practical help, learners can, if they wish, gain external credit from the Open College Network.
-More information, click here.

 “I simply wanted to express my thanks to you for the excellent 2 days’ drugs training you both delivered for us.
 My team have expressed how interesting and engaging it was.
 It was lovely to hear the team laughing during the session as well as leaving the sessions looking empowered and full of new knowledge.”